Change your gender in your passport

 If you want your child’s passport issued in a gender that is different to what is on their birth record, citizenship record or previous passport, write their preferred gender of male, female or X in the 'changing your gender' box in the personal details section of the passport application form.

 You also need to provide a letter from a registered counsellor or medical professional which supports this change.
-This letter must be on the practitioner’s official letterhead.

 Your child must meet all other usual passport requirements.